MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_13_Azure Monitor.md

    #### Step 1: Download the working version of the module (4.23.0) into your cloud shell session
    **Type**: Install-Module-Name Az.Compute-Force-RequiredVersion 4.23.0

-   #### Step 2: Start a new PowerShell session that will allow the Az.Compute assembply version to be loaded
+   #### Step 2: Start a new PowerShell session that will allow the Az.Compute assembly version to be loaded
    **Type**: pwsh

    #### Step 3: Verify that version 4.23.0 is loaded